How to Photograph Lightning

 1. Set up the camera on your tripod, with your remote trigger (if you have one).

-2. Camera settings.
-I can’t give you the perfect exposure setting for every situation (as with all photography), however here are some basic exposure guidelines:
+2. Camera settings: while I can’t give you the perfect exposure settings for every situation (as with all photography), however here are some basic exposure guidelines:

 - Shutter speed: I usually start at 30 seconds (for daytime you will likely need to use a faster shutter speed, such as 15 seconds).
 You can also use the bulb setting.
 Longer shutter speeds will allow for a better chance to get a bolt of lightning in each frame.

 - Aperture: A narrower aperture is better, as it allows for a wider depth of field, especially if you have subjects in the foreground.
 This also means less incoming light so you can achieve slower shutter speeds.

 - ISO: I usually start at 400 ISO, and bump it or lower it as needed for proper exposure, or based off the lightning.
 I have found that setting ISO at 800 or higher starts to blow out the detail of the lightning too much, but each storm is different!

 - Underexpose a stop: The lightning flash will act as a super-sized strobe and add additional light to the scene.

 - Making Adjustments: Adjust some or all of these settings as needed.
 Every storm will be different!
 Have fun and experiment!

 3. Set the focus to your desired point.
 If you are JUST photographing lightning then set your focus to infinity.
 For scenes with buildings/landscapes, set your focus on the subject in the frame (and try to use composition to add more strength to your image).
 Now switch the focus mode to manual, and be careful not to accidentily bump the lens!

 A wide angle lens will give you the best chance of capturing a lightning strike (or even more than one) each time.
 You can also try zooming in (or using a longer lens) to capture lightning up close, showing more detail.